 CONNECT WITH YOUR BODY

 The energy centre in the body which governs the feminine energy is the sacral chakra, located in the pelvic area.
 Its element is water because it flows and moves freely.
 As women, we need to learn how to become more connected with our physical body.
 Our body is naturally curvy and softer than a man’s.
 Don’t confuse this for less strength though, let’s not forget we are able to carry a little one inside of us for 9 months.
 Look at yourself in the mirror naked, and start to appreciate every curve, every part of yourself.
 Honour your body and its amazing ability to move freely.
 Touch your skin and feel how soft and sensitive it is.
-Appreciate your breast and don’t be afraid to wear clothing that emphasise these, not to show off to men but to embrace your womanhood.
+Appreciate your breasts and don’t be afraid to wear clothing that emphasise these, not to show off to men but to embrace your womanhood.
 Play some music and just let your body flow to the rhythm, without any outcome other than exploring your feminine self.
 Yoga is a great way to channel our femininity by connecting with our body and its movement.
-Some poses focus solely on the activating the sacral chakra and it’s truly magical when you allow your body to naturally move.
+Some poses focus solely on activating the sacral chakra and it’s truly magical when you allow your body to naturally move.
 Activating the sacral chakra requires us to move our hip area freely, to just let go and simply allow the hips to move, opening and releasing all the tension built in over the years, whether this is physical, mental or emotional.
 When we release this tightness, we feel lighter, more creative and open to exploring our sensuality and femininity.
 It’s important to note that the way you dress doesn’t necessarily define your feminine energy.
 You could wear the most sophisticated dresses, but if you project a strong-willed, powerful and loud character, your femininity takes a back seat.
 In the same way, you can also wear a pair of jeans and a casual tee and still be very feminine.
 It’s all in the energetic field, not in the physical realm.

 BE OPEN TO RECEIVE